njmeister/UTA-bootcamp-challenge-3/README.md

 ## Credits

 The code to shuffle the characters (lines 87-96) comes from
-<link href="https://bost.ocks.org/mike/shuffle/">Mike Bostock's Fisher-Yates Shuffle code.</linkk>
+<a href="https://bost.ocks.org/mike/shuffle/">Mike Bostock's Fisher-Yates Shuffle code.</a>

 ## License